R. Budd Dwyer: Early life and education

-Robert Budd Dwyer was born on November 21, 1939, in St. Charles, Missouri to Robert Malcolm Dwyer (1899–1980) and Alice (née Budd; 1907–1972) Dwyer.
-He had one younger sister named Mary (b.
-1943).
-He graduated in 1961 with an A.B. in Political Science and Accounting from Allegheny College in Meadville, Pennsylvania, where he was a member of the Beta Chi chapter of Theta Chi fraternity.
+Robert Budd Dwyer was born on November 21, 1939, in St. Charles, Missouri, to Robert Malcolm Dwyer (1899–1980) and Alice Budd Dwyer (1907–1972).
+He had one younger sister.
+He attended Townville High School, graduating in 1957.

+Dwyer graduated in 1961 with an A.B. in Political Science and Accounting from Allegheny College in Meadville, Pennsylvania, where he was a member of the Beta Chi chapter of Theta Chi fraternity.
 After earning a master's degree in education in 1963, he taught social studies and coached football at Cambridge Springs High School.